Skip to main content

 Te Tai Ohinga, opening next month, will provide a space for young people in Pōneke to come together, create and connect.
 It will have a study space, meeting rooms, a podcasting studio, and and a gaming zone.

-The mural is just one element of Te Tai Ohinga that has been shaped by the voices of rangitahi.
-Youth Council has been heavily involved, and hundreds of other local young people have helped create this space through surveys, interactive workshops, and drop-in sessions.
+The mural is just one element of Te Tai Ohinga that has been shaped by the voices of rangatahi.
+The Y's advisory board and the Youth Council have been heavily involved, and hundreds of other local young people have helped create this space through surveys, interactive workshops, and drop-in sessions.

 Xoë says the artistic collaboration with the rangitahi advisory group has made the project very special.